 Running a half marathon is a huge victory that is on many runner’s bucket lists.
-And while half marathon training, many start to wonder what to expect during their first half marathon.
+And while half marathon training, many start to wonder what to expect in the first mile to the last mile during their first half marathon.

 There are countless articles giving tips and providing personal accounts of what it’s like to run that half marathon distance for the first time.
 But no one talks about what really is going down when in that mileage.

 The runner is a ball of nerves at the starting line and exploding with pride and a sense of accomplishment at the finish.
 But in between that sandwich is the meat—the actual hard work, perseverance, muscle strength, stamina, and endurance.

 And the first mile vs the last mile of race is completely different.
 But ironically very much the same.

 The first mile of a half marathon is the easiest.
 The first mile of a half marathon is the hardest.

 Because of the excitement, it’s easy to just take off and start to take in just how big this moment is.
 After weeks of training, it’s finally race day and you have just started your first half marathon.